FusionAuth/fusionauth-site/site/_posts/2023-03-06-nextjs-and-fusionauth-passwordless.md

 For this tutorial, you're going to use SendGrid as an SMTP provider.
 This will allow FusionAuth to send emails to your users as needed via SendGrid.

-To get started with SendGrid and SMTP, follow their guide [here](https://docs.sendgrid.com/for-developers/sending-email/integrating-with-the-smtp-api).
+To get started with SendGrid and SMTP, [follow their guide here](https://docs.sendgrid.com/for-developers/sending-email/integrating-with-the-smtp-api).
 After you’ve set up an API key, be sure to set up a [Sender Identity](https://docs.sendgrid.com/for-developers/sending-email/sender-identity) for the email address you want to send emails from.

-Take special note of the API key that SendGrid provides you with, as that can only be accessed once and will be used in our configuration.
+Take special note of the API key that SendGrid provides you with, as that can only be accessed once and will be used in your configuration.

 To enable your FusionAuth instance to use SMTP, you need to make a few changes to your tenant configuration.
 A full walkthrough of [email configuration can be found here](/docs/v1/tech/email-templates/configure-email).